- Start: Ben Delatour Scout Ranch, Red Feather Lakes, Colorado

 Drop Bags

-Drop Bags can be dropped off either at Friday night’s packet pickup or on Saturday morning any time up until the race start.
+Drop Bags can be dropped off either at Thursday night’s packet pickup or on Friday morning any time up until the race start.

 Please keep your drop bag to a reasonable size (small duffel bag or stuff sack).
 They should be clearly labeled with your name and bib number.
 Please do not leave any valuable items in your drop bags – volunteers are not responsible for lost items.